 The R589 now has at least 1,000 5 to 12 year old kids travelling on it on a daily basis to and from school.
 When the new secondary school is built, we will have an additional 1,000 13 to 18 year olds also travelling on this road.
 I doubt we’ll ever see more than 100 pupils (5%) in total cycle to these schools, thanks to the lamentable design of the new cycle infrastructure put in place by LCCC.

 So where do we begin?
-When you consider that this route should cater specifically for young children cycling to school, nothing but a separated cycle lane/track should be considered acceptable, primarily as a matter of safety, but also as a means of encouraging parents to cycle with their kids to school or God forbid, let the older ones, 11 to 12, cycle themselves.
-Of course that would cost more than a shared pedestrian/cycle path so that is what LCCC naturally enough settled on.
-Always looking for the cheapest option.
+When you consider that this route should cater specifically for young children cycling to school, nothing but a high quality separated cycle track should be considered acceptable, primarily as a matter of safety, but also as a means of encouraging parents to cycle with their kids to school or God forbid, let the older ones, 11 to 12, cycle themselves.

 The first thing you notice about the surface of the cycle lane is how bumpy it is.
-I don’t know how the contractor responsible managed to do this but it feels like the surface was rolled with a hammer.
-It doesn’t make it unsafe but it certainly reduces the pleasure involved.
+This is what happens when the surface material is not machine laid.
+In this case, the bitmac surface was spread out manually and machine rolled after.
+The end result feels like the surface was rolled with a hammer.
+It doesn’t make it unsafe but it certainly reduces the comfort level using it.
 Once you get over the bumpiness, the next thing is the constant undulation of the lane.
-As the cycle path is a shared space with the raised footpath, the cycle lane drops to road level at the numerous entrances found along the route.
-This again, is bad design.
-For an experienced cyclist, the constant changes in levels are nothing to worry about but for young inexperienced cyclists, they certainly could cause a wobble or two which leads to the next issue – the lane’s width.
-Single direction cycle lanes should be at least 2m wide where possible (and it was possible here as this is a newly expanded road) but these lanes are little over 1m.
-Now remember that there is no separation from the traffic travelling at 50kmh and the path is raised off the road surface, what do you think could happen if a child happened to wobble a bit on their bike near the right side of this lane?
+The cycle track is practically a shared space with the footpath but it drops to road level at the numerous dished entrances found along the route.
+This again, is bad design – the cycle track and footpath should remain level across private entrances.
+For an experienced cyclist, the constant changes in levels are nothing to worry about but for young inexperienced cyclists, they certainly could cause either a pedal clip or a wobble or two which leads to the next issue – the lane’s width.
+Single direction cycle lanes should be around 2m wide where possible but these lanes are little over 1m.
+Keeping in mind that there is no horizontal separation from motor traffic travelling at 50kmh, the consequences of accidentally riding off the raised cycle track or clipping a pedal on the inside could be catastrophic.

 Access to the new schools are found at a signalled junction almost halfway between Quinn’s Cross and Mungret village.
-If you are on a bike when you reach this junction and want to turn left, right or continue straight ahead, you must stop and wait for the green cyclists light before proceeding.
-This is just bizarre.
+If you are on a bike when you reach this junction and want to turn left, right or continue straight ahead, you must stop and wait for the green cycle light before proceeding.
 Imagine travelling in the same direction as motor traffic and you come to a junction where motor traffic has a green light to continue straight ahead but any cyclists wishing to do so must stop and wait at a pedestrian crossing before proceeding?
-What on earth was going through the minds of the people that came up with this design?
+This design clearly penalises cyclists so why was it ever accepted?

-From start to finish, the design of this new cycle infrastructure is shambolic.
-Unlike streets in cities where space may be limited, there were no such limitations here.
+From start to finish, the design of this new cycle infrastructure is really poor.
+Unlike streets in cities where space may be limited, there were very few, if any, limitations here.
 The National Transport Authority’s Cycle Manual outlines the 5 basic needs of the cyclists with respect to designing cycle infrastructure;

 - Road Safety

 In the last 30 years, the number of primary level pupils cycling to school has decreased by 83%.
 Traffic volumes have increased significantly in that time also so we cannot expect kids to share the roads with motor traffic like we did 30 years ago.
-The only way we will encourage both kids and adults to use bikes as a mode of transport on a grand scale is to separate cycles from motor traffic.
+The only way we will enable both kids and adults to use bikes as a mode of transport on a grand scale is to build safe, coherent and connected cycle infrastructure.
 It is the only way.
 That’s why the R859 is so disappointing.
-If LCCC continue to pursue the cheapest and easiest option every time when it comes to providing cycle infrastructure then cycling numbers as a mode of transport will continue to hover around the lowly 2% of hardy souls we see today.
+If LCCC continue to simply tick the box when it comes to providing cycle infrastructure then cycling numbers as a mode of transport will continue to hover around the lowly 2% of hardy souls we see today.
 Maybe we should just give up now and save ourselves a lifetime of banging our heads against a wall?